Skip to content

 Location

 Dubhe can be used to find a pair of famous galaxies in Ursa Major.
-Messier 81, also known as Bode’s Galaxy, lies some 10 degrees northwest of the star.
+Messier 81, also known as Bode’s Galaxy, lies around 10 degrees northwest of the star.
 It can be found by extending an imaginary line from Phecda through Dubhe by about the same distance as that between the two stars.
 The Cigar Galaxy (Messier 82) lies in the same field of view, only 38 arcminutes from M81.

 Constellation